A248/LibertyBans/README.md

 ### Why Java 11?

 There have been several major improvements to Java for developers and server owners.
-Newer Java versions are faster for server owners and easier to develop with for developers.
+Newer Java versions are faster for server owners and easier to develop with.
 I would strongly recommend updating to Java 11 or 14.

 [Read more here](https://github.com/A248/LibertyBans/wiki/Why-Java-11%3F)

 ## Developer API

 The developer API is extensive.
-Unlike other plugins, LibertyBans does NOT recommend developers mess with the database as a first recourse.
+LibertyBans does not recommend developers mess with the database as a first recourse.
 [More information here](https://github.com/A248/LibertyBans/wiki/Developer-API)

 ## Other Information